MathOnco/NeoPredPipe/README.md

 4. netMHCpan
    - Using [netMHCpan-4.0](http://www.cbs.dtu.dk/cgi-bin/nph-sw_request?netMHCpan) for all tests of this pipeline.
    - Follow their steps for installation on your platform.
+5. PeptideMatch (Only necessary if one wishes to check predicted epitopes for novelty against a reference proteome.)
+   - Requires Java.
+   - The runnable jar is available [here](https://research.bioinformatics.udel.edu/peptidematch/commandlinetool.jsp).
+   - Download a reference protein sequence in fasta format (e.g. from [Ensembl](ftp://ftp.ensembl.org/pub/release-91/fasta/homo_sapiens/pep/) or [UniProt](ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/reference_proteomes/Eukaryota/)) and index it according to the Tutorial.

 ## Installing and preparing environment
 1. Clone the repository: